Montenegrin Water Polo Cup: Montenegrin Cup (2006-)

-Except Montenegrin First League of Water Polo as a top-tier league competition, after the independence, Water polo Federation of Montenegro established Montenegrin Cup as a second elite national tournament.
-Inaugural season of Montenegrin Cup was 2006-07, and by now most successful was PVK Jadran with 12 titles (15 including Yugoslav Cup trophies).
+In addition to the Montenegrin First League of Water Polo as a top-tier league competition, after the independence, the Water Polo Federation of Montenegro established Montenegrin Cup as a second elite national tournament.
+The inaugural season of Montenegrin Cup was 2006-07, and by now most successful was PVK Jadran with 12 titles (15 including Yugoslav Cup trophies).
 Except them, trophy of Montenegrin Cup, during the history, won VK Primorac and VK Budva.

-From season 2016-17, there is a final-four tournament in Montenegrin Cup.
-Since then, three times the host of final four tournament was Nikšić and once Podgorica.
+From the 2016-17 season, there has been a final-four tournament in Montenegrin Cup.
+Since then, Nikšić has been the host of final-four tournament three times and Podgorica once.

 Winners and finals

 Season by season

 Below is a list of final matches of Montenegrin Cup since the season 2006-07.